CIS-566-2018/homework-5-shape-grammar-city-Sangeun44/README.md

 # Project 5: Shape Grammar

 The Shape object has a symbol to separate what happens to which symbol.
 Followed Tabatha's Shape Grammar model.
-There are five ways for a shape to be changed, all with different possibilities
+There are five ways for a shape to be changed, all with different possibilities.
+All the models were made by me.

+The environment is a fruit/produce town in the formation of StrawBerry Shortcakes brand.